 Ji-li Jiang’s 1998 book Red Scarf Girl illustrates how her attitude toward communism changed during Chairman Mao’s Cultural Revolution.
 Jiang uses various examples to show that the revolution had negative effects on China.
 Also, the Cultural Revolution had significant negative effects on Ji-li.
 Her experiences as a little girl during the revolution influenced her beliefs about Chairman Mao.
 These experiences highlighted hardships because of the Red Guards.
 Ultimately, her views on Chairman Mao changed over time.
 Ji-li’s character and attitude toward other people also somehow changed.
+These changes occurred as she became more aware of the negative consequences of the Revolution.
+Such consequences included the changes in the behaviors of the people around her, as well as the increased level of risk or dangers in their lives because of the activity of the Red Guards.
 Still, she kept her principles in treating people around her in spite of the ills of the Cultural Revolution.

 A Starter Quote

 The following quote from the beginning of the book Red Scarf Girl shows that Ji-li understood the challenge of changing according to the Cultural Revolution.
 She viewed the Communist Party and Chairman Mao with utmost loyalty and admiration.
 Ji-li planned on obeying the Chairman and upholding communism.
 The Cultural Revolution started and she saw changes in people’s way of thinking.
 These changes affected their lives and Ji-li’s life.
 Nevertheless, she kept her belief in Communist ideals.
-Ji-li thought the Cultural Revolution was needed to improve China.
-She prepared herself to support it and fight the cultural battle:
+Ji-li thought the Cultural Revolution was needed to improve China, partly based on her faith in Chairman Mao.
+She prepared herself to support the Revolution and fight the cultural battle, as shown in this quote from the beginning of the book:

 Destroying the Four Olds was a new battle, and an important one: It would keep China from losing her Communist ideals.
 Though we were not facing real guns or real tanks, this battle would be even harder, because our enemies, the rotten ideas and customs we were so used to, were inside ourselves.
 (28-29)